High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in two dimensions: Abstract

 \section{Abstract}

-We consider a nonlinear variational wave equation that models the dynamics of nematic liquid crystals.
-Discontinuous Galerkin schemes that either conserve or dissipate a discrete version of the energy associated with these equations are designed.
-Numerical experiments illustrating the stability and efficiency of the schemes are presented.
-An interesting feature of these schemes is their ability to approximate both the conservative as well as the dissipative weak solution of the underlying system.
+We consider a nonlinear variational wave equation that models the dynamics of the director field in nematic liquid crystals with high molecular rotational inertia.
+Being derived from an energy principle, energy stability is an intrinsic property of solutions to this model.
+For the two-dimensional case, we design numerical schemes based on the discontinuous Galerkin framework that either conserve or dissipate a discrete version of the energy.

+Extensive numerical experiments are performed verifying the scheme's energy stability, order of convergence and computational efficiency.
+The numerical solutions are compared to those of a simpler first-order Hamiltonian scheme.
+We provide numerical evidence that solutions of the 2D variational wave equation loose regularity in finite time.
+After that occurs, dissipative and conservative schemes appear to converge to different solutions.